Registering a vessel

 To search for current information on the registration of your own vessel or another vessel, use the Vessel Registration Query System.

-To research the history of a vessel, including previous names and ownership, review the Continuous Synopsis Record.
+To research the history of a vessel, including previous names and ownership, please see historical research.

-For assistance, or to find out the status of your application, view the contact information for the Vessel Registration Office.
+For help with vessel registration, or to find out the status of your application, contact the Vessel Registration Office.